phamlauren/w4156-describe-that/README.md

 ### The describer story
 At this point in project implementation, a describer can search for a video via its YouTube link and add a text description to it which will be generated to audio by Google Text-to-Speech.

+### Bonus: the user story
+A user can be a VIP and/or a describer.
+A describer is required to be a user, while a VIP is not required to be a user at the moment.
+People can create a new user and existing users can "log in."
+At the moment, the notion of logging in is nominal.

-## 4. Plans for proj-iter-2
+## 4. Current (but not exhaustive) plans for proj-iter-2

 Items in the following lists will be implemented for proj-iter-2.

 ### App-wide features pending completion:
 1. Proper user authentication.
 The current implementation is naive and insecure.
-2. Google TTS.
-The current implementation allows for text descriptions to be saved, but audio is yet to be generated via Google TTS.
-3. Users may edit their password.
+2. Users may edit their password.

 ### VIP scenarios pending completion:
 1. VIPs will be able to upvote / downvote requests for AD for videos.